Joshua Kavaloski, Ph.D.

 Phone: 973-408- 3549

-Professor Kavaloski’s primary research examines the culture of modernism.
-His scholarly and teaching interests also include twentieth-century German literature, recent German cinema, and questions of high/low culture.
+Professor Kavaloski’s primary research examines the literature of modernism, and he is the author of the book High Modernism: Aestheticism and Performativity in Literature of the 1920s.
+His scholarly and teaching interests also include twentieth-century German literature, the Weimar Republic, modern German cinema, and questions of high/low culture.
 He has published essays about novels by Thomas Mann, Franz Kafka, Jurek Becker, and Daniel Kehlmann, as well as about other non-literary media such as graphic novels and films.

 Edye Lawler, Ph.D.